Skip to main content

 * On July 4, 2024, Mr. Kim Hyung-suk, the godfather of K-pop and one of Korea’s leading composers and producers, gave a lecture and interview at an event hosted by the Faculty of Music at Oxford University.
 Here, I will post a series of interviews based on the Korean summary of Mr. Kim’s interview, with some of my commentary.

-** I am especially grateful to Ms. Jieun Kiaer, a professor at the Faculty of Asian and Middle Eastern Studies, for arranging and hosting this lecture and interview.
+** I am incredibly grateful to Ms. Jieun Kiaer, a professor at the Faculty of Asian and Middle Eastern Studies, for arranging and hosting this lecture and interview.

 Question #8.

-Virtual bands like "Sa-gong-i-ho" and the AI era go hand in hand.
+Virtual bands like “Sa-gong-i-ho” and the AI era go hand in hand.
 It is widely predicted that AI will surpass humans in the future.
-Will AI take over the creative field that was once considered the domain of humans?
+Will AI take over the creative field once considered humans’ domain?
 How is the creative paradigm shifting today?

 Answer #8.

-The creative paradigm is indeed shifting rapidly due to advances in artificial intelligence (AI).
-What used to take humans hours to do, AI can do in minutes, and we're seeing this not only in menial tasks but in creative fields as well.
-While AI is undeniably changing the current creative paradigm, the original ideas and flair of human creators are still important.
-We believe that AI can create greater synergy by complementing and supporting these human creative capabilities.
+The creative paradigm is shifting rapidly due to artificial intelligence (AI) advances.
+What used to take humans hours to do, AI can do in minutes, and we’re seeing this not only in menial tasks but also in creative fields.
+While AI undeniably changes the current creative paradigm, human creators’ original ideas and flair are still important.
+We believe that AI can create more significant synergism by complementing and supporting these human creative capabilities.

 Many people ask me.